Skip to main content

 Furthermore, testosterone can influence ion channel activity in vascular smooth muscle cells, contributing to vasodilation.
 This improvement in endothelial function is a cornerstone of cardiovascular health, as endothelial dysfunction is a key initiating event in the pathogenesis of atherosclerosis.

-Metabolically, testosterone plays a crucial role in regulating and insulin sensitivity.
+Metabolically, testosterone plays a crucial role in regulating body composition and insulin sensitivity.
 Hypogonadism is strongly correlated with an increase in visceral adipose tissue (VAT), a metabolically active fat depot that secretes pro-inflammatory cytokines and contributes to insulin resistance.
 TRT has been consistently shown to reduce fat mass, particularly VAT, and increase lean muscle mass.

 This shift in body composition improves insulin sensitivity and glycemic control.
 By improving the body’s ability to handle glucose and lipids, testosterone therapy directly mitigates several key drivers of atherosclerotic plaque development.